istio/istio.io/content/docs/concepts/security/index.md

 ### on-premises machines scenario

-1. Citadel creates a gRPC service to take [CSRs](https://en.wikipedia.org/wiki/Certificate_signing_request) (Certificate Signing Requests).
+1. Citadel creates a gRPC service to take [Certificate Signing Requests](https://en.wikipedia.org/wiki/Certificate_signing_request) (CSRs).

 1. Node agent generates a private key and CSR, and sends the CSR with its credentials to Citadel for signing.